 Well that turned into a marathon break - the best laid plans and all that!
-(If you're reading this post in isolation, we took what turned into an almost six months break from WTBA to get a few other things in order.)
+(If you're reading this post in isolation, we took what turned into a way-too-long break from WTBA to get a few other things in order.)

 Speaking of marathons :), I’ve been reading Born to Run by Christopher McDougall.
 It’s witty and conversational in tone, fascinating and eye opening.
 Quite inspiring.

 Here’s one of the fascinating parts:

 “Three times, America has seen distance-running skyrocket, and it’s always in the midst of a national crisis.
 The first boom came during the Great Depression … Running then went dormant, only to catch fire again in the early 70’s when we were struggling to recover from Vietnam, the Cold War, race riots, a criminal president and the murders of three beloved leaders.
 And the third distance boom?
 One year after the September 11 attacks, trail running suddenly because the fastest growing outdoor sport in the country.
 Maybe it was a coincidence.
 Or maybe there’s a trigger in the human psyche, …”